mattermost/docs/source/install/smtp-email-setup.rst

        Connected to mail.example.com.
        220 mail.example.com NO UCE ESMTP

 -  Then type something like ``HELO <your mail server domain>``.
-If the command works you should see something like
+If the command works you should see something like:

    ::